ebs-uchimura/boxpathGetter/README.md

 boxpathgetter

 ## Overview
-A tool for getting hidden box path
+A tool for getting hidden box path.
+Develeped by Electron.

 ## Requirement
 Windows 10